Wheels to Work West helps people overcome barriers to travelling to work, training and skills opportunities.

 In Bristol you can also access this service at FixX and Lawrence Weston Bike Hub.

 This free service is offered in Bristol.

 BEGINNER Bike maintenance training

 This course is for individuals that are new to bike maintenance who want to keep their bikes in good shape and gain confidence in making basic adjustments and fixes.
 The training is 1 day (5 hrs) with Life Cycle UK, participants will be working on their own bike.
 Please apply to Bristol beginner bike maintenance training through the Bristol Wheels to Work application form and we will refer you directly to the Life Cycle UK website with a code to redeem this free offer.
 In the meantime you can view current course dates at their website linked below.

 Where is cycle training available?

-Cycle training and accompanied rides are on offer in all areas in the West of England.
+Cycle training and accompanied rides are on offer in all areas in Bristol and North Somerset.

 How does it work?

 If you’re new to cycling, or if you just want to improve your road skills, you can book a private training session with an instructor.